Where your money goes

 We rely on individual donations to provide much of the support we give to children and young people.
 Any size of donation makes a difference.
 If you’re able to give a regular gift, this provides long-term, stable support to children and young people.
 It helps run vital community services that local authorities can’t fund.

-During an emergency appeal, every £1 we spend goes towards helping children, young people and families.*
+During an emergency appeal, every £1 we raise goes towards helping children, young people and families.*

-Since the beginning of the coronavirus pandemic we’ve helped more than 10,000 families with the cost of basics.
-Your funding has helped pay for essentials that people couldn’t otherwise afford.
-This includes food (29%), resources for learning and play (24%) and home repairs/furnishings (13%).
+Since the beginning of the coronavirus pandemic we’ve helped more than 20,000 children and young people with emergency support.
+Your funding has helped pay for essentials that families couldn’t otherwise afford.
+This includes food, resources for learning and play and home repairs/furnishings.

 Most of the money we make from donations goes directly into services that help children.
 But we also need to put some money towards fundraising to help us continue our work.